PROFILE

 but is not always reliable because of poor

-maintenance and mismanagement; consequently,
+maintenance and aging infrastructure;

-supply interruptions are often frequent and
+consequently, supply interruptions are frequent

-prolonged in some neighborhoods.
-Some villages
+and prolonged in some neighborhoods.
+A major

 and rural areas are equipped with generators and